Apply new rules and boundaries

 n.b.
 The need of many people to have control of as much as possible in life seems to be rooted in anxiety.

 Exerting control of the immediate environment and surrounding people reduces initial anxiety levels.
 It leads to very tidy living spaces and regular habits, but can also make relationships difficult to sustain.
-It can lead to the dropping of friends, partners, even close family members, who may not comply, or play along with the individual’s need to completely run their own show as a way to reduce anxiety.
+It can lead to the dropping of friends, partners, even close family members, who may not comply, or play along with the individual’s need to completely run their own show.

 Of course, we all want the world to stop from time to time.
 Life has many challenges and other people are wriggly and inconsistent, hard to read and strangely human.
 “Hell is other people” wrote Jean-Paul Sartre and for some this can be true, but thankfully people can learn and change.